Inverse Optimization: Theory and Applications

 For most forward models, $\ell_\mathrm{D}(\bx, \Xopt(\btheta))$ is discontinuous in $\btheta$.
 Figure~\ref{fig:decision_space_is_discontinuous} highlights an example.
 Consequently,~\citet{aswani2018inverse} introduce a parameter $\epsilon>0$ and solve the relaxed problem

-Rather than strictly enforcing primal feasibility and strong duality, problem~\eqref{eq:inverse_risk_minimization_epsilon} permits these two constraints to be violated by a small value $\epsilon$.
-This allows the problem to be a convex program in $\btheta$ for fixed $\bx_i, \blambda_i$, and in $\bx_i, \blambda_i$ for fixed $\btheta$.
-As a result,~\citet{aswani2018inverse} develop an enumeration solution algorithm that solves for $\btheta$ and $\bx_i, \blambda_i$ separately.
+Rather than strictly enforcing primal feasibility and strong duality, problem~\eqref{eq:inverse_risk_minimization_epsilon} permits these two constraints to be slightly violated.
+The resulting program is convex in $\btheta$ for fixed $\bx_i, \blambda_i$, and in $\bx_i, \blambda_i$ for fixed $\btheta$.
+Further,~\citet{aswani2018inverse} develop an enumeration solution algorithm that solves for $\btheta$ and $\bx_i, \blambda_i$ separately.
 While this approach works for any convex forward model, the authors also show that for strictly convex forward models, there exists an efficient decomposition algorithm that parametrizes $\bx_i$ with Nadaraya-Watson Kernel Regression using the observed decisions.